Martin Mutschmann

-Martin Mutschmann (9 March 1879 – 14 February 1947) was the Nazi Regional Leader (Gauleiter) of the state of Saxony (Gau Saxony) during the time of the Third Reich.
+Martin Mutschmann (9 March 1879 – 14 February 1947) was a German factory owner who was a financial supporter of the Nazi Party and became the Gauleiter (Regional Leader) and Reichsstatthalter (Reich Governor) of the state of Saxony during Nazi Germany.
+At the end of the Second World War, he was captured, put on trial, sentenced to death and executed in the Soviet Union.

 Early years

 Born in Hirschberg on the Saale in the Principality of Reuss-Gera, Germany, Mutschmann moved while he was young with his family to Plauen in Saxony.
 He served an apprenticeship as an embroiderer and from 1896 to 1901 was employed as a master embroiderer, department head and warehouse director in lace and linen factories in Plauen, Herford and Köln.
-That was followed by military service from 1901-1903, after which he returned to employment in the Plauen Lace Factory (Plauener Spitzenfabriken).
+That was followed by military service from 1901 to 1903, after which he returned to employment in the Plauen Lace Factory (Plauener Spitzenfabriken).
 He established his own lace factory, Mutschmann & Eisentraut, in Plauen in October 1907.

 During World War I, he volunteered for service with Reserve Infantry Regiment 133 and served on the Western Front until he was severely wounded in April 1916.
-He was awarded the Iron Cross, 2nd class, was discharged from the Army as unfit for field service on 24 December 1916 and resumed the direction of his factory in Plauen.
+He was awarded the Iron Cross, 2nd class, was discharged from the Imperial German Army as unfit for field service on 24 December 1916 and resumed the direction of his factory in Plauen.

 After the war, he was an early participant in the nationalist and anti-Semitic Deutschvölkischer Schutz und Trutzbund.
-He joined the National Socialist German Workers Party NSDAP in April 1922, was a founding member of the local branch (Ortsgruppe) in Plauen and made personal donations of capital to the Nazi Party.
+He joined the Nazi Party (NSDAP) in April 1922, was a founding member of the local branch (Ortsgruppe) in Plauen and made personal donations of capital to the NSDAP.
 Mutschmann lost his lace business in the Great Depression, but he continued to solicit donations from other businesses.
-His fundraising skills found favour with the Nazi Party, and with Adolf Hitler whom he visited in Landsberg prison.
-During the period when the Nazi Party was banned in the wake of the failed Beer Hall Putsch, Mutschmann succeeded Fritz Tittmann as the leader in Saxony of the National Socialist Freedom Movement (NSFB), a Nazi front organization, taking over at the NSFB party congress, 16-17 August 1924.
+His fundraising skills found favour with the NSDAP, and with Adolf Hitler whom he visited in Landsberg prison.
+During the period when the NSDAP was banned in the wake of the failed Beer Hall Putsch, Mutschmann succeeded Fritz Tittmann as the leader in Saxony of the National Socialist Freedom Movement (NSFB), a Nazi front organization, taking over at the NSFB party congress, 16–17 August 1924.